 Having played the piano for most of my life, it's become an indivisible part of who I am, more than just an activity.
 It's been a while now, and the instrument and I are more entwined than ever.
 Sometimes I rely on it to express feelings for which there are no words, or those which should not be talked about.

 Whether it be a video game, a film or a TV series, the ending to a good story holds a lot of a significance to me.
 I remember reaching the end of Lufia II as a young teenager and being beset by it for days.
-I’d lived the characters’ story alongside them, a true testament to how effective immersion can be, and now two of them, a couple with a child, had sacrificed themselves to save the world.
+I’d lived the characters’ story alongside them, and when it ended, I was left with a new emotion.

 Free association improvisation

-These days, when the ending to a good story affects me like it always has, I immediately sit down by the piano, often whilst the credits are rolling, and I start to play.
+These days, when the ending to a story affects me, I sometimes sit down by the piano and I start to play.
 Just anything, but it has to be new; improvised.
-As I play, I wait for something to come out, some idea, some melody.
-Sometimes it comes right away, other times it takes a few minutes.
+It’s a stream of consciousness based on what I was feeling in that moment.

 “Don’t Trust Anyone” The Walking Dead, Season 2